 It was only during the 1990s – perhaps fueled by the Beatles Anthology project – that Paul woke up and realized that John’s legacy, though short, might outshine him.
 The albums came more slowly, with several years in between releases.
 It showed.

-1997’s was his ode to his former bandmates; if ever there was a Beatlesque record Flaming Pie written by a solo Beatle, it’s this one.
+1997’s Flaming Piewas his ode to his former bandmates; if ever there was a Beatlesque record written by a solo Beatle, it’s this one.
 After getting that out of his system, he proceeded to make his own music, mostly by himself.
 His last three albums, Driving Rain, Chaos and Creation in the Backyard and Memory Almost Full, rank among his best.
 If not known for their hits, they are solid, consistent efforts.

 These albums, though, are marked with a certain sadness.
 Paul has lost his wife, seen another marriage end disastrously, and lost two bandmates and other friends from his Liverpool years.
 It’s just him and his music.